mrspec7er/stockels/README.md

 Technical Feature:

 - Build in golang with Gin framework and GORM ORM
+- Use go routines to fetch data concurrently from third party API
-- Using Redis to cache data from goapi.id which only has limit 1000 req/day
+- Using Redis to cache data from goapi.id and serpapi.com which only has limit 100 req/month
 - Using S3 bucket to store report data in .csv file format
 - Schema first GraphQL api for improve dev experience and minimalize data transfer between frontend and backend

-* Unit and Integration test
+- Unit and Integration test for all importent service and endpoint to make sure everything works as it should be